CU-DSI-Scholars/site-source/content/post/2022-01-28-call-for-student-applications-dsi-dfg-scholars-spring2022.md

 <!--more-->

 The cohort of Spring/SUmmer 2022 projects are ready to accept applications, and can be seen [here](/categories/open-projects-spring-2022).
 To obtain a scroll of all projects, including those from past years, see [here](/).
 We have created an [**umbrella application page**](https://forms.gle/qjj2dZbp7uLZRT1w7) to collect student applications.
 DSI Scholars projects have a wide range of duration and can be either **paid** or **unpaid**.
-Projects supported with stipends may have a trial period and are not a form of paid employment; please read each project description carefully before applying.
+Projects supported with stipends may have a trial period and are not a form of paid employment.
 Data For Good projects are primarily volunteer, although one student in each may be given a stipend to coordinate communication.
+Please give yourself enough time to read the project descriptions before applying, and read the [FAQs](https://cu-dsi-scholars.github.io/DSI-scholars/static/student_faq) to familiarize yourself with the program logistics.
+For your application, choose the TOP five projects of which you are most interested, eligible and qualified.
+Please use the submission system and do not email project PIs directly to submit your application.

 Slides from previous year's information session can be found [here](https://docs.google.com/presentation/d/11KPHFM94AcjEuTAZRP7qDmFmQ9UOYkK2EYHZY3bemyU/edit?usp=sharing), and a link to the recording can be found [here](https://columbia.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=7f7e5c53-3da8-4d96-9ce1-ac400104713e).
 A LionMail email address may be required to access these resources.